The Bible Student's Guide to

 TRANSLATIONS: KJV NKJV ASV RSV?
 NASV95

 COMMENTS: The question with "indeed" is a Semitism.
-It seems likely that copyists altered the question to the more usually Greek form using "not."
+It seems likely that copyists altered the question to the more usually Greek form using "not" as in Matthew 7:10.
 Because most English translations do not translate the Greek negative in questions, it is difficult to tell the underlying text where that is not published.

 Luke 11:12: